dajack05/js-rpg-series/Steps.md

 - Take layer number into account when calculating world_position
 - Set X and Y parallax speed in Engine
 - Set "ignore" flag for collision when loading maps (mainly for dev)

+## Refactoring everything to use world_scale
+- Map
+- Collider setScale
+- add round to Vec